 Section 1 - Professional Development Plan (PDP)

-The Professional Development Plan (PDP) is now allocated a maximum of 2 hours (reduced from 5).
+The Professional Development Plan (PDP) is allocated a maximum of 2 hours.
 A second entry will be required annually to Section 1, to show that the PDP reflection has occurred.

 Section 2 and Section 3 Activities